AnilKumarYogi/AIFA_assignment1/README.md

 Max time taken to travel from source to destination: 0.000178 seconds
 ```

-The first line represents the path taken by each EV along with its id on the right hand side.
+The first line represents the path taken by each EV along with its ID on the right hand side.
 The second line represents the clock time/ clicks elapsed during its journey.
 Similar output is shown for each of the EVs.

 The second last line shows the execution time for the code.
-The last line shows the max{T_r}, i.e., the max duration of time spent by the EVs.
+The last line shows the max{T_r}, i.e., the max duration of time that was taken by any EV to complete its jourbey.

 ## Running the code